 Family relationships, material possessions, work practices, education, personal discipline (eg of the tongue) and much more are covered in this chapter.
 Find one proverb that speaks to something happening in your life this week.
 Write it out!

-“A wise son makes a glad father,” – WISDOM, vs “… but a foolish son is a sorrow to his mother.” – FOLLY.
+“A wise son makes a glad father, but a foolish son is a sorrow to his mother.”

-And again, we see Him taking God’s word and going deeper than what people knew or expected.
+Turning to Jesus, we see that He took God’s word and went deeper than what most people knew or expected.

-The beauty of these proverbs is that they are always both convicting AND encouraging.
+The beauty of these proverbs is that they are always able to be convicting AND encouraging.

-Just as Jesus spoke of in the parable of the bridesmaids – Let’s seek after and listen to and walk obediently under God’s wisdom (the flasks of oil) SO THAT we are not found outside the marriage feast, the door shut.
+So let us be people who seek after and listen to and walk obediently under God’s wisdom, like in the parable of the Bridesmaids, making sure we are prepared – SO THAT we are not found in the end _outside_ of the marriage feast, the door shut.